Dead Space 2: Gameplay

 As with the original Dead Space, in-game information is shown through diegetic holographic projections.
 Isaac's health and energy meters are shown on the back of his RIG suit, ammunition counts are shown on the weapons themselves, and opening the inventory screen does not pause the game.
 Audio and text logs can be picked up and reviewed during gameplay.
 A guideline can display the route to the next objective.
 While exploring, Isaac can break crates in the environment using either his melee attack or a stomp action.
 Two further abilities are Kinesis, which can move or pull objects in the environment including using Necromorph limbs as makeshift projectile weapons, and Stasis, which slows a target's movement for a limited time.
-Some areas are subject to zero-G, with Isaac using his RIG suit to explore areas, with jet packs allowing manoeuvrers across all directions and a boost function to speed through the environment.
+Some areas are subject to zero-G, with Isaac using his RIG suit to explore areas, with jet packs allowing manoeuvres across all directions and a boost function to speed through the environment.
 During some sections, Isaac can explore vacuum areas, though he has a limited air supply which must be replenished using oxygen tanks.
 Before using some devices or opening some doors, a hacking minigame must be completed on a time limit.
-Displaying as a circular graphic with a bar showing a display area, the player must manoeuvrer the bar and press a button when the highlighted area is green, with pressing the button when the color is red causing an electric shock for Isaac.
+Displaying as a circular graphic with a bar showing a display area, the player must manoeuvre the bar and press a button when the highlighted area is green, with pressing the button when the color is red causing an electric shock for Isaac.